ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 REDUCATE_

 **Image Description:**
-The image shows the word "REDUCATE_" written in capital letters with the first letter "R" in green and the rest of the letters in dark blue.
-The word is followed by an underscore symbol "_".
+The image shows the word "REDUCATE_" with the letters displayed in different colors: the letter "R" is in a greenish-yellow color, and the rest of the letters are in dark blue, with an underscore at the end.
 ```
 ![Image 1](page3_img1.jpeg)